Phileosopher/commonplace/glossary-financial.md

 Credit - (bookkeeping) Any record keeping that decreases assets or expenses or increases capital or liability (business) When a supplier agrees to allow the buyer to pay after receiving the goods or services, the opposite of a Debit

-Credit Card - A plastic card with a credit limit designed to obtain cash advances
+Credit Card - A plastic card designed to purchase things without currency, has a credit limit designed to obtain cash advances

 Credit Note - A document sent to a customer that cancel's their debt, usually for defective goods or poor service